 In order to create the best possible checklist, you should first work with your entire team to craft the framework of your launch plan.
 Take a collaborative approach to define the specific tasks that must be executed, the specific people who “own” each task, and the deadlines that must be met.
-Keep everything accessible and organized by using an agile tool like JIRA or Pivotal Tracker or an organizational tool like Trello or Wunderlist, or go old-school and use a traditional spreadsheet.
+Keep everything accessible and organized by using an agile tool like JIRA or Pivotal Tracker or an organizational tool like Trello or go old-school and use a traditional spreadsheet.
 (And by “traditional,” I mean a collaborative Google Sheet, of course.)

 The ultimate purpose of this collaborative process is to get all the right people involved while encouraging a sense of ownership in the project.
 You’ll also ensure that you’ve identified every area of concern and that nothing slips through the cracks.